watchmen-test/webdeploy/README.md

 # webdeploy
-The purpose of this repo is to house the Code to be used for technical screen of DevOps candidates
+The purpose of this repo is to house the Code to be used for technical screen of SRE candidates

 ##